upcmd/updocs-content/logs/c0114_vvvvv.md

     }

-    jovial_euclid8: overall final exec vars:
+    romantic_bartik7: overall final exec vars:

     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

     caller's vars to task (subtask1)::